Acrobat and Accessibility

-Alternative text can be added to all images in the document at one time using a great new feature in Acrobat XI.
-In thesidebar, select .
-The first image in the document will be highlighted and a dialog box will appear with a space to enter the alternative text.
+To add alternative text to multiple images, go to thetools and select .
+The first image in the file will be highlighted, and a dialog box will appear with a space to enter the alternative text.
 Enter the appropriate alternative text and press the to move to the next image.

 Convert Scanned Text

 Before you can create a tagged PDF, you must first ensure that the PDF contains real text.
 If it does not, you must either recreate the PDF file (if you have the source document) or convert it to include true text.
 To add this tool, go to the tab and find add .
 Return to the PDF, select in the Tools pane, then in the toolbar above the PDF, select .

 Select Control + 4.
-If the document does not appear in the correct order while in Reflow view, the order of the tags will need to be changed.or
+If the document does not appear in the correct order while in Reflow view, fix this using the Order pane, as outlined above.or

 Read Out Loud

 Read Out Loud is a text-to-speech tool that is available in Adobe Reader and Acrobat.
-Because it reads the PDF based on the content order, it should not be used in place of a screen reader for testing.
+Because it reads the PDF based on the content order, it is not an acceptable substitute for screen reader testing.

 "Make Accessible" Action Wizard

-The "Make Accessible" action Wizard in Acrobat XI is a great tool that includes several improvements over version X. It is a helpful way to ensure that you don't miss any steps while making your document accessible.
-It is especially helpful in identifying those easy-to-overlook steps like providing a page title or document language.
+The "Make Accessible" action Wizard can be a useful tool, especially when starting with scanned or untagged PDFs.
+It is a helpful way to ensure that you don't miss any steps while making your document accessible, like providing a page title or document language.
 To run the wizard, use thetab to add (it should be visible by default in Acrobat XI), then Open and choose .
 The wizard will then run you through several steps:

 - Add Document Description